Outras ciências sociaisInglêsWordPress

 Autor Arcangelo Massari

 Blog post by Ivan Heibi (Universiy of Bologna) and Arcangelo Massari (University of Bologna).
 OpenCitations publishes the COCI dataset after each new release in three main formats: CSV, N-Triples, and Scholix (see https://opencitations.net/download#coci).
-The CSV format is the most popular and downloaded one due to its comprehensive data organization (i.e. tabular format) and smaller size (compared to the other formats provided).
+The CSV format is the most popular and downloaded one due to its comprehensive data organization (i.e. tabular format) and smaller size … Continue reading Tutorial: how to process COCI’s zipped

 Open AccessOpen CitationsOpen ScholarshipOpen ScienceJiscOutras ciências sociaisInglês